digitranslab/jumpstart/docs/versioned_docs/version-2.8.0/app-builder/left-sidebar.md

 ## Theme switch

-Switch ToolJet into light or dark mode from this button.
+Switch JumpStart into light or dark mode from this button.